hager-fathy/Rafeeqak-AI/project..md

 # Rafeeqak Smart Study Planner - Project Brief And Enhanced Roadmap

-> **One-sentence pitch:**
+## One-sentence pitch

-> Rafeeqak is a multilingual, multi-course agentic study assistant that helps students organize courses, upload materials, generate personalized plans, practice with quizzes, track weak topics, and prepare smarter for exams.
+Rafeeqak is a multilingual, multi-course agentic study assistant that helps students organize courses, upload materials, generate personalized study plans, practice with quizzes, track weak topics, receive useful session summaries, and prepare smarter for exams.

-- **Course context:** Deep Generative Models - Fourth Year Course Project
+**Course context:** Deep Generative Models - Fourth Year Course Project

-- **Target domain:** Education - study planning, exam preparation, course assistant, and personalized learning support
+**Target domain:** Education - study planning, exam preparation, course assistance, and personalized learning support.

-- **Enhanced direction:** Upgrade from a mostly single-course assistant into a stronger multi-course study platform.
+**Enhanced direction:** Upgrade from a mostly single-course assistant into a stronger multi-course study platform with course-scoped RAG, CAG, memory, planning, dashboard summaries, and reminders.

 ---

 ## 1. Problem We Are Solving

 Students usually study more than one course at a time.
-Their lectures, assignments, exams, quiz results, weak topics, and study plans are often mixed together across notebooks, chats, files, and apps.
+Their lectures, assignments, exams, quiz results, weak topics, study plans, and chat notes are often mixed together across notebooks, chats, files, and apps.

-The current app already supports planning, uploads, RAG, quizzes, memory, and progress tracking, but most of the experience behaves like a single active course.
+The current app already supports planning, uploads, RAG, quizzes, memory, semantic cache, and progress tracking, but the experience must remain fully course-scoped.
 The enhanced version should separate all learning data by course so a student can work on Machine Learning, Databases, Security, and other subjects without mixing materials or progress.

 Rafeeqak should become a study hub where each course has its own:

-- uploaded materials,
+- uploaded materials
-- RAG index,
+- RAG index
-- chat history,
+- chat history
+- chat/session summaries
-- study plan,
+- study plan
-- quiz attempts,
+- quiz attempts
-- weak topics,
+- weak topics
+- dashboard summaries
-- progress dashboard,
+- deadlines
-- deadlines.
+- reminders

 ---

 ## 2. Enhanced Product Goals

-1. **Multi-course support** - Every major feature should be scoped to the selected course.
+- **Multi-course support:** Every major feature should be scoped to the selected course.
-2. **Course selector** - The student chooses the active course before chat, uploads, quizzes, dashboard, or planning.
+- **Course selector:** The student chooses the active course before chat, uploads, quizzes, dashboard, or planning.
-3. **Course-specific RAG** - Uploaded materials are indexed by course and retrieved only from the selected course.
+- **Course-specific RAG:** Uploaded materials are indexed by course and retrieved only from the selected course.
-4. **Course-specific chat memory** - Chat history is separated per course.
+- **Course-specific chat memory:** Chat history and summaries are separated per course.
+- **Better chat/session summaries:** Summaries should highlight main topics discussed, student weaknesses, and suggested next steps.
-5. **Personalized planning** - Plans consider course difficulty, deadlines, daily hours, progress, and weak topics.
+- **Personalized planning:** Plans should use the number of lectures, target finish period, daily available study time, course difficulty, deadlines, progress, and weak topics.
+- **Weak-topic priority:** Study plans should start with the topics where the student is weakest, then continue with remaining topics in a logical order.
-6. **Better quizzes** - Quizzes use selected-course materials and support difficulty levels plus multiple question types.
+- **Better quizzes:** Quizzes use selected-course materials and support difficulty levels plus multiple question types.
+- **Quiz generation status:** The UI should clearly show whether a quiz is loading, generated, or failed, with retry/error feedback.
-7. **Better evaluation** - Evaluation supports partial scoring, weak-topic tracking, and personalized recommendations.
+- **Better evaluation:** Evaluation supports partial scoring, weak-topic tracking, and personalized recommendations.
-8. **Polished UI** - Improve spacing, colors, labels, buttons, and helpful empty states.
+- **Polished UI:** Improve spacing, colors, labels, buttons, and helpful empty states.
-9. **Full Arabic localization** - Translate UI labels, alerts, errors, and assistant responses; support RTL layout.
+- **Full Arabic localization:** Translate UI labels, alerts, errors, and assistant responses; support RTL layout.
-10. **Language toggle** - The student can switch Arabic/English and the preference is saved.
+- **Language toggle:** The student can switch Arabic/English and the preference is saved.
-11. **Friendly errors** - Replace technical errors with clear student-facing messages.
+- **Friendly errors:** Replace technical errors with clear student-facing messages.
-12. **Reusable prompt templates** - Store prompts in reusable templates instead of hardcoded strings.
+- **Reusable prompt templates:** Store prompts in reusable templates instead of hardcoded strings.
-13. **Dashboard by course** - Show progress, scores, weak topics, uploads, and deadlines per course.
+- **Dashboard by course:** Show dashboard summaries for progress, scores, weak topics, uploads, and deadlines per course.
-14. **Settings page** - Allow editing name, language, daily study hours, quiz preferences, difficulty, and study preferences.
+- **Settings page:** Allow editing name, language, daily study hours, quiz preferences, difficulty, and study preferences.
+- **Notifications/reminders:** Notify students about upcoming lectures, revision sessions, quizzes, missed tasks, and deadlines.

 ---

 ## 3. Typical Enhanced Session

-1. Student logs in.
+- Student logs in.
-2. Student creates or selects **Machine Learning** from the course selector.
+- Student creates or selects Machine Learning from the course selector.
-3. Student uploads ML lecture PDFs.
+- Student uploads ML lecture PDFs.
 The app indexes them under Machine Learning only.
+- Student asks for a study plan.
+Rafeeqak asks for missing planning inputs, such as number of lectures, target finish period, and daily available study time.
-4. Student generates a Machine Learning study plan using exam date, weak topics, and daily study hours.
+- Student generates a Machine Learning study plan using exam date, weak topics, daily study hours, and lecture count.
+- The plan starts with weak topics first, then continues with remaining topics logically.
-5. Student asks in Chat: "Explain backpropagation from my notes."
+- Student asks in Chat: "Explain backpropagation from my notes."
-6. RAG searches only Machine Learning materials and answers with citations.
+- RAG searches only Machine Learning materials and answers with citations.
+- The chat/session summary records the main topic, weakness signals, and suggested next steps.
+- Student generates a medium-difficulty quiz from ML materials.
+- The quiz page shows a clear loading state, success state, or failure message with retry.
-7. Student switches to **Databases**.
+- Student switches to Databases.
-8. Chat history, materials, quizzes, weak topics, and dashboard now show Databases data only.
+- Chat history, summaries, materials, quizzes, weak topics, and dashboard summaries now show Databases data only.
-9. Student takes a quiz and weak topics are saved for Databases only.
+- Student takes a quiz and weak topics are saved for Databases only.
-10. Dashboard shows course-by-course progress and upcoming deadlines.
+- Dashboard shows course-by-course summaries and upcoming deadlines.
+- Reminder messages help the student stay on track.

 ---